-- Proposal No. 1: The election of directors requires a plurality of the voting power of the shares of our common stock present in person, or by remote communication, if applicable, or represented by proxy at the Annual Meeting and entitled to vote thereon.
+- Proposal No. 1: The election of directors requires a plurality of the voting power of the shares of our common stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
 "Plurality" means that the nominees who receive the largest number of votes cast "For" such nominees are elected as directors.
 As a result, only "For" votes will affect the outcome, and any shares not voted "For" a particular nominee (whether as a result of stockholder abstention or a broker non-vote) will not be counted in such nominee's favor and will have no effect on the outcome of the election.
-You may vote "For" or "Withhold" on each of the nominees for election as a director. - Proposal No. 2: The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023, requires the affirmative vote of a majority of the voting power of the shares of our common stock present in person, or by remote communication, if applicable, or represented by proxy at the Annual Meeting and entitled to vote thereon.
+You may vote "For" or "Withhold" on each of the nominees for election as a director. - Proposal No. 2: The ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024, requires the affirmative vote of a majority of the voting power of the shares of our common stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
 Abstentions will not have any effect on the outcome of this proposal, so long as a quorum exists.
-Broker non-votes will have no effect on the outcome of this proposal.
+Broker non-votes will have no effect on the outcome of the vote on this proposal.